-If you have any further questions regarding Heating or cooling call CFM Air Conditioning on 03 8786 3088
+If you have any further questions regarding heating, cooling & ventilation, please contact head office on 03 8786 3088.

 “There is no evidence that COVID-19 can be spread through HVAC systems, however having your HVAC system set to allow more air circulation in common areas and limiting or not using recirculated air and increasing outside air intake, if possible, may help minimise the risk of COVID-19 spreading in your workplace.”